 Warn Your Partner When Being Intimate

-Nobody is telling you not to enjoy alone time with your partner, BUT excessive skin-to-skin contact can spread bacteria, cause chaffing, and be painful when you just got a new tattoo.
-Make sure your partner knows to avoid touching your tattoo, especially with unwashed hands.
+Nobody is telling you not to enjoy alone time with your partner, but excessive skin-to-skin contact can spread bacteria, cause chaffing, and be painful when you just get a new tattoo.
+Ensure your partner knows to avoid touching your tattoo, especially with unwashed hands.

-Water is the key when it comes to your body’s natural skin barrier.
+Water is the key to your body’s natural skin barrier.
 It helps keep your skin clear and elastic.
 It helps with scarring and healing as well.
-If nothing else, you need it to stay alive so what’s an extra glass or two after your tat?
+If nothing else, you need it to stay alive, so what’s an extra glass or two after your tattoo?
 Drink water.
 Please.

-These are some key DOS and DON’TS that we find most important.
-However, if your tattoo does become infected after you get it done- we recommend you see a doctor and figure out what’s happening.
-Listen to your tattoo artist and keep a good tattoo aftercare regimen with clean products.
+If your tattoo does become infected after you get it done, we recommend you see a doctor and figure out what’s happening.
+Listen to your tattoo artist and keep a good tattoo aftercare routine with clean products.

-While proper tattoo aftercare should help you avoid any complications, including infection, it can still happen.
-If your tattoo is infected, it is important for you to see a doctor right away to get medication — this will help you with your overall health but also with the state of your tattoo.
+While proper tattoo aftercare should help you avoid complications, including infection, it can still happen.
+If your tattoo is infected, you need to see a doctor immediately to get medication — this will help you with your overall health and the state of your tattoo.

 Here is a list of symptoms to watch out for:

-- A rash or red, raised skin on and around the tattoo
+- A rash or hot raised skin on and around the tattoo

-- Swelling (this is normal to an extend but if it worsens over time or isn’t helped by ice, consult your doctor)
+- Swelling (this is normal to an extent but if it worsens over time or isn’t helped by ice, consult your doctor)

-- Increased pain (pain is normal too but if it gets worse and worse without relief, it could be an infection
+- Increased pain (pain is normal, but if it gets worse and worse without relief, it could be an infection

 - Chills and sweats